nds132002/Sparkle/README.txt

 Welcome to Sparkle, a Shiny Hunting tool!

+Currently, this is a Java program, and requires Java Runtime Environment (JRE) to run.

 This program allows you to choose from Generations 2-7, along with a variety of Shiny Hunting methods, including:
 	- Random Encounters
 	- Soft Resetting